 It’s especially good new for those of you who can’t find tiny enough shoes for small feet.

 I buy most of mine at Walmart or via Amazon or at my local drugstore with most costing under $10 for a pair.
-If you’re shopping in-store in Toronto, Shoppers Drug Mart has the lowest prices.
+If you’re shopping in-store in Toronto or Canada, Shoppers Drug Mart has the lowest prices.
 If anyone knows where to get shoe repairing accessories even cheaper, let me know!

 How to Make Shoes Smaller: 6 Ways